microstub/microstub.github.io/about.md

 data-type="VERTICAL" data-vanity="lunarjournal" data-version="v1"><a class="badge-base__link LI-simple-link"
 href="https://za.linkedin.com/in/lunarjournal?trk=profile-badge">Dylan Müller</a></div>

-Hi there!
-I am an electrical engineer from Cape Town, South Africa.
-In 2021 I graduated from the
+Dylan Müller is an electrical engineer from Cape Town, South Africa.
+In 2021 he graduated from the
 [University of Cape Town](https://www.uct.ac.za/) with a bachelor's degree in electrical and computer engineering.